 At the end of the final rotation, students will choose which laboratory to work in on a permanent basis.
 This is done after careful consideration and consultation with the supervising professor (PI) of the lab.
-Students who begin their studies in Fall 2023 will join a permanent lab by January 5, 2024.
-ILSGP financial support ends on January 15, 2024 for these first-year students.
-Subsequent support becomes the responsibility of the permanent lab (starting on January 16, 2024).
+Due dates for Permanent Lab Agreements and associated information will be provided in the 1st year welcome packet.